 Should I Take Out a Loan or Lease Farm Equipment?

-Taking out a loan to purchase or leasing John Deere farm equipment both have their advantages.
-Consider the comparison below and contact a Koenig Equipment salesperson to help you make an informed decision on which option is best for your operation.
+Taking out a farm equipment loan to purchase or lease John Deere farm equipment both have their advantages.
+Consider the comparison below and contact a Koenig Equipment salesperson to help you make an informed decision on whether farm equipment leasing or financing is best for your operation.

 |Payments||Terms and payment schedules can be customized to meet your needs.||Options to pay less upfront and lower payments than a loan resulting in increased cash flow.|